How to improve your mental health at work: a guide for employees

 How to get help with mental health issues

-If you need immediate emotional support and are struggling to cope, you can call the Samaritans on 116 123 for free or visit Mind or the NHS for help.
+If you need immediate emotional support and are struggling to cope, you can call the Samaritans on 116 123 for free or visit Mind, Mental Health UK or the NHS Every Mind Matters website for trusted guidance and support.

 - Every Mind Matters from the NHS is a great place to get started, offering advice, ways to cope and resources for common problems such as anxiety, low mood, sleep and the pressures created by the pandemic.